mapuglisi/translate/README.md

 Download the code from [repository](https://github.com/mapuglisi/translate-server.git)

-You can run this project by using the command `dotnet run` while in the code folder.
+You can run this project by using the command `dotnet run` while in the code folder, as long as you have the .NET SDK available in your machine.